platformland/electric-book/book/text/users.md

 2. Government-wide - used across central, municipal and regional government.
 3. Society-wide - for example, in addition to use in government, a platform is also used in banking, or by third sector organisations and commercial companies.

-This is a pattern we can see if we look at identity and authentication platforms.
+We can see this if we look at the identity and authentication platforms from the US, UK and India.

 Login.gov provides a way to add single-sign-on to digital services, but is limited to US federal agencies.[^1] GOV.UK Verify provides a similar service (albeit with additional levels of identity verification and multiple identity providers) for central government in the UK, but there have also been trials to use it in local government too.[^2] [^3] While in India, the Aadhaar identity platform is used well beyond government services for people to open bank accounts (and not without controversy). [^4]